IMKAN Awards China's CNTC as Main Contractor for Pixel Project in Makers District on Reem Island

 ABU DHABI, UAE, Aug.
 20, 2019 /PRNewswire/ -- Esteemed Chinese construction company China Nantong Sanjian Construction Group (CNTC), has been awarded as the main contractor for IMKAN's Pixel project in Abu Dhabi.
 IMKAN, a wholly owned subsidiary of Abu Dhabi Capital Group (ADCG), is a research-based real estate developer with a portfolio of 26 projects spanning three continents.

-CNTC has been in operation for more than 60 years and is one of China's largest construction companies with a presence in over 35 countries.
+CNTC has been in operation for more than 60 years and is one of China's largest construction companies with a presence in over 35 countries and 120 cities.

 IMKAN's CEO, Walid El-Hindi said: "Our companies' union mirrors the close relationship between the UAE and China.
 Abu Dhabi is a hub for global trade and the UAE is set to play a pivotal role in the China Belt and Road Initiative."